istio/istio/architecture/ambient/ztunnel.md

 Note: Ztunnel authenticates to the CA with a Kubernetes Service Account JWT token, which encodes the pod information, which is what enables this.

 Ztunnel will request certificates for all identities on the node.
-It determines this based on the Workload XDS configuration it receives.
+It determines this based on the Workload xDS configuration it receives.
 When a new identity is discovered on the node, it will be enqueued for fetching at a low priority, as an optimization.
 However, if a request needs a certain identity that we have not fetched yet, it will be immediately requested.